 In a world increasingly challenged by new developments in technology and science, it is particularly important that those most intimately engaged in the creation and implementation of technology have skills that go beyond technical competence and the opportunity to reflect deeply on the world their technical work will transform.
 The Reilly Dual Degree Program in Arts and Letters/Engineering is designed to make this possible.

 Established in the 1960s, the program enables engineering students to combine professional training in a field of engineering with richer expertise in humanistic, artistic, and social scientific disciplines than normally would be possible within the confines of a four-year engineering degree program.

 To achieve its goals, the AL/ENG Program requires five full academic years of study.
 However, those who complete the program receive, in turn, two degrees, a bachelor of science degree from the College of Engineering and a bachelor of arts degree from the College of Arts and Letters.

 “An engineer with a strong liberal arts background is a valuable asset in today’s business world.
 You’re going to stand out because you will have the ability to use both sides of your brain.” —Craig Simon, chief operating officer of Titan Industries, Inc. and 1989 dual degree alumnus (mechanical engineering and history).

 Students then meet with their Assistant Dean in the College of Arts and Letters, and with Assistant Dean Michael Ryan in the College of Engineering, who will assist them in determining their schedules.
 The student is then responsible for taking the completed forms to the Registrar.
 After enrollment in the program, regular consultation with the deans, as well as the student's faculty advisers in their Engineering and Arts and Letters majors, is strongly advised.

-All students accepted into the Reilly Dual Degree Program in Arts and Letters/Engineering are Reilly Scholars and, through the generosity of the Reilly Endowment, gain access to five years of full eligibility for financial aid.
+Students accepted into the Reilly Dual Degree Program in Arts and Letters/Engineering are Reilly Scholars and, through the generosity of the Reilly Endowment, gain access to five years of need-based eligibility for financial aid.
 This is administered through the Notre Dame Office of Financial Aid and includes “preferential packaging” — a heightened effort to provide students with grant rather than loan assistance — during the final years.